benjaminbolling/RSW/paper.md

 bibliography: docs/paper.bib
 ---

-# Motivation
+# Statement of Need
 All around the world, research institutes and industrial complexes make use of a workforce working multiple shifts per day in order to utilise maximum efficiency and profitability of the facility.
-However, the scheduling of rotational workforces often requires a lot of work of e.g. the manager, still ending up with schedules that are not always as good as they could be.
+Creating shift work schedules has, however, always been a challenging task, especially such that are equal for all workers and at the same time distributes the shifts evenly and properly to prevent staff burnout.

-The purpose and aim of this package is to support research institutes and industrial complexes at which non-standard working hours are applicable with a computational tool to create rotational workforce schedules by providing the user (schedule-maker) with all possible schedules for different input conditions (configurations).
+The purpose and aim of this package is hence to support research institutes and industrial complexes at which non-standard working hours are applicable with a computational tool to create rotational workforce schedules by providing the user (schedule-maker) with all possible schedules for a set of input conditions, including parameters such as shift lengths, weekly working hours and -resting time, etc., by utilising a Combinatoric Generator and a Cartesian Product calculator.

 ## Introduction
-Creating shift work schedules has always been a challenging task, especially such that are equal for all workers and at the same time distributes the shifts evenly and properly to prevent staff burnout.
-In order to achieve schedules for the workers that treats everyone equally, the focus will be on so-called rotational workforce schedules (RWS:s).
+In order to achieve schedules for the workers that treats everyone equally, the focus of this project is on so-called rotational workforce schedules (RWSs).
 Rotational workforce schedules means that the schedule rotates after time, and hence, the other option would be static shift schedules.
 In this project, the term 'shift arrays' is defined to represent all possible schedules following a list of constraints, originating from e.g. country laws and/or workforce requests.

 ## Computational Approach and Results
 In this approach, each worker has the same schedule shifted by one week, resulting in that all workers follow the same schedule.
 The project has been divided into two phases, *Boolean Shift Arrays* (in which boolean shift arrays are generated) and *From Boolean Shift Arrays to a RWS* (in which a selected boolean shift array is shaped into its final RWS layout).